History of Wolverhampton Wanderers F.C.: Ownership by Fosun International

 On 9 June 2021 Wolves announced the appointment of former Benfica head coach Bruno Lage as Espírito Santo's replacement.
 The 2021–22 season was a mixed one for Wolves under Lage: after losing the first three games 1–0, the team's fortunes improved significantly to the point that the team were seventh in the league by the end of January which handed Lage that month's Premier League Manager of the Month award and within touching distance of fourth place, but the season petered out with only two points being taken from the last seven fixtures and finished in 10th place with 51 points.
 As with the previous season, goal-scoring proved problematic for Wolves, with only 38 goals in 38 games for an average of a goal per game.

 Wolves parted company with or sacked Bruno Lage on 2 October 2022 after 8 games of the 2022–23 season with only one win and just 3 goals scored, ending his tenure after 16 months.
+On 5 November 2022, Wolverhampton Wanderers announced that Julen Lopetegui would become the new manager of the club, with his official start date set for 14 November 2022.
+Lopetegui’s first game ended in a 2-0 victory over Gillingham in the EFL Cup on 20 December 2022.
+Lopetegui’s first league game was on 26 December and ended in a frantic 2-1 win away to Everton.
+Rayan Aït-Nouri’s 95th minute winner was enough to seal the victory.
+Lopetegui’s first home league win came on 14 January 2023, when West Ham were defeated 1-0.
+Wolves eventually secured safety after a 1-0 victory at home against Midlands rivals Aston Villa, before going on to finish 13th.